NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/nhs-england-ig-clinical-and-technical-assurance-doc-pack/Home/Index.page.md

 ## Pack Structure

 This pack contains the guidance and reference material required to participate in the C&TA process.
-The content of the NHS England IG Implementation Guide to be reviewed is contained in the <a href='https://simplifier.net/guide/nhs-england-implementation-guide-stu1?version=1.0.0-sprint-1-review' target="_blank">NHS England IG Implementation Guide STU1</a>.
+The content of the NHS England IG Implementation Guide to be reviewed is contained in the <a>NHS England IG Implementation Guide STU1</a>.
 Items are indexed by C&TA Sprints and the scope of this sprint is items marked accordingly.

 ## Background
 This sprint involves creating a review pack for consultation, including a first draft of mapping by the NHS England IG Development team, which is published to the NHS England Programmes stakeholders for a review period of 7 working days, and subsequently followed by a consolidation call.